-Value of Debt Authorising Official

-Up to £1,000 Finance Manager

-£1,001 to £5,000 Head of Finance and Student Funding

-£5.001 to £50.000 Director of Finance or Vice Principal

-Over £50,000 Corporate Development Committee
+Value of Debt Authorising Official Up to £5,000 Head of Finance and Student Funding £5.001 to £50.000 Director of Finance and Estates or Vice Principal Over £50,000 Corporate Development Committee

-15.8Student Fees
+15.8 Student Fees

 The College Fee Policy must be approved annually by the Senior Management Team.
-The Director of Finance is delegated to ensure that all student fees due to the College are received.
+The Director of Finance and Estates is delegated to ensure that all student fees due to the College are received.